%%capture

 OrderedSet([<zfit.Parameter 'sig_yield' floating=True value=2000>, <zfit.Parameter 'comb_bkg_yield' floating=True value=6000>, <zfit.Parameter 'part_reco_yield' floating=True value=2000>, <zfit.Parameter 'mu_sig' floating=True value=400>, <zfit.Parameter 'sigma_sig' floating=True value=50>, <zfit.Parameter 'lambda' floating=True value=-0.01>])

 Given that iminuit provides us with a very reliable and stable minimizer, it is usually recommended to use this.
-Others are implemented as well and could easily be wrapped, however, the convergence is usually not as stable.
+Others are implemented as well and could easily be wrapped, however, the convergence rate can vary.

 • tol: the Estimated Distance to Minimum (EDM) criteria for convergence (default 1e-3)